gmnrmyr/NumoraQ/docs/system-architecture.md

-# Open Findash - System Architecture & Roadmap
+# Numoraq - System Architecture & Roadmap

 ## 🚨 CRITICAL CONSTRAINTS
 - **DO NOT BREAK EXISTING FUNCTIONALITY** - Users are already using the app